Wealth Advisory Solutions LLC Takes $6.47 Million Position in Tractor Supply (NASDAQ:TSCO)

 Tractor Supply (NASDAQ:TSCO) last announced its quarterly earnings data on Wednesday, January 27th.
 The specialty retailer reported $1.64 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.51 by $0.13.
 The company had revenue of $2.88 billion for the quarter, compared to analysts’ expectations of $2.72 billion.
 Tractor Supply had a net margin of 7.62% and a return on equity of 46.65%.
 Tractor Supply’s revenue was up 31.3% compared to the same quarter last year.
 During the same period in the previous year, the company posted $1.21 EPS.
 As a group, equities analysts expect that Tractor Supply will post 6.69 earnings per share for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, March 9th.
-Shareholders of record on Monday, February 22nd will be paid a $0.52 dividend.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, March 9th.
+Stockholders of record on Monday, February 22nd will be paid a dividend of $0.52 per share.
+The ex-dividend date of this dividend is Friday, February 19th.
 This is a boost from Tractor Supply’s previous quarterly dividend of $0.40.
-This represents a $2.08 annualized dividend and a yield of 1.47%.
-The ex-dividend date of this dividend is Friday, February 19th.
-Tractor Supply’s payout ratio is currently 34.19%.
+This represents a $2.08 dividend on an annualized basis and a dividend yield of 1.47%.
+Tractor Supply’s dividend payout ratio is 34.19%.

 In other news, EVP John P. Ordus sold 14,047 shares of the company’s stock in a transaction on Friday, January 15th.
 The shares were sold at an average price of $159.75, for a total transaction of $2,244,008.25.
 Following the transaction, the executive vice president now directly owns 9,584 shares of the company’s stock, valued at approximately $1,531,044.
 The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
 Corporate insiders own 1.50% of the company’s stock.

 TSCO has been the subject of a number of recent research reports.
-Morgan Stanley lifted their price target on shares of Tractor Supply from $155.00 to $156.00 and gave the stock an “equal weight” rating in a research note on Friday.
 Wells Fargo & Company lifted their price target on shares of Tractor Supply from $165.00 to $170.00 and gave the stock an “overweight” rating in a research note on Thursday, October 15th.
-Robert W. Baird lifted their price target on shares of Tractor Supply from $162.00 to $170.00 and gave the stock an “outperform” rating in a research note on Thursday, October 22nd.
+Royal Bank of Canada lifted their price target on shares of Tractor Supply from $168.00 to $175.00 in a research note on Thursday, January 21st.
+BNP Paribas initiated coverage on shares of Tractor Supply in a research note on Monday, October 5th.
+They issued a “neutral” rating and a $133.00 price target for the company.
 Raymond James lifted their price target on shares of Tractor Supply from $170.00 to $175.00 and gave the stock a “strong-buy” rating in a research note on Friday.
-Finally, Exane BNP Paribas started coverage on shares of Tractor Supply in a research report on Monday, October 5th.
-They set a “neutral” rating and a $133.00 price objective for the company.
+Finally, Exane BNP Paribas initiated coverage on shares of Tractor Supply in a research note on Monday, October 5th.
+They issued a “neutral” rating and a $133.00 price target for the company.
 Eighteen equities research analysts have rated the stock with a hold rating, eight have assigned a buy rating and one has given a strong buy rating to the company.
 Tractor Supply has an average rating of “Hold” and an average price target of $139.46.

 Tractor Supply Profile